Pigeon WordPress Plugin

 get_option( 'wp_pigeon_settings' )

 Add wrappers to protect your content directly into the your WordPress templates like single.php, Or use the functions.php to add your wrapper.
-In JavaScript Mode you can have additional control using the JavaScript callbacks here.
+You can have additional control using the JavaScript callbacks here.

 Set Status Widget